britzl/defads/README.md

 The project leverages the `webview` component released with [Defold 1.2.84](https://forum.defold.com/t/defold-1-2-84-has-been-released/2272).
 This means that you must run at least Defold 1.2.84 to show ads using the library project.

 # Installation
-Installing and using this project in your game is a four step process.
+Installing and using this project in your game involves the following steps:

 ## Step 1 - Create ad network accounts
 Sign up to one or more of the supported ad networks.
 Depending on the chosen ad network you might also need to create one or more ads, campaigns, placements or similar.
 Follow the instructions on the respective ad networks dashboard or self service portal.